sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide_v2.md

 ![Booster Manager Device View](/sidecartridge-multidevice/assets/images/BOOSTER-MANAGER-CONFIG-1.png)

 - **Apps folder**: The folder where the apps are stored.
 By default is `/apps`.
 This folder is created on the microSD card when the Booster app is launched for the first time if it does not exist.
 - **Apps catalog URL**: The URL of the apps catalog.
 By default is `http://atarist.sidecartridge.com/apps.json`.
 You can configure your own apps catalog URL if you want to use your own apps.
-In the alpha version, the `apps.json` file must be hosted in a HTTP server.
-HTTPS is not supported yet.
+The `apps.json` file must be hosted in a HTTP server
 - **Boot feature**: The UUID of the microfirmware app to load at boot time, or the Booster mode: `FABRIC` o `MANAGER`.
 If the app cannot find the UUID of the microfirmware in the flash memory, it will load the Booster app in **Manager mode**.
-- **Safe SELECT reboot**: Not used in alpha version.
+- **Safe SELECT reboot**: Not used in this version.
 - **SD card baud rate (KB)**: The baud rate of the SD card.
 By default is `12500`.
-It can be safely increased to `25000`.
+It can be safely increased to `24000`.
 Above this value, the SD card may not work properly or the value will be ignored.

 Don't forget to click the **Save** button to save the changes!